jcallaham/jcallaham.github.io/_drafts/2023-12-28-custom-adjoints.md

 (X + \delta X) (Y + \delta Y) = I.
 $$

-Since $X Y = I$ and we can discard the product of perturbations $\delta X \delta Y$ in the linearization, we are left with
+Since $X Y = I$ and we can discard the product of perturbations $\delta X \delta Y$ when linearizing, we are left with

 $$
 X \delta Y + \delta X Y = 0,